 According to the Drug Abuse Warning Network (DAWN), synthetic marijuana is a contributing factor in more than 11,000 visits to emergency rooms each year.
 More than 75 percent of these ER visits involved male patients between the ages of 12 and 29.

-Causes and Risk Factors for Synthetic Marijuana Abuse
+Causes & Risk Factors of Synthetic Marijuana Addiction

 Considerable research into substance abuse and substance use disorders indicates that most cases are the result of a combination of genetic and environmental influences, as are described in the following: